The chances are that you have a non-stick pan in your kitchen. But, are you jeopardizing your health every time you toss it on the burner?

 How Do Non-Stick Coatings Work?

-The atoms in PTFE (non-stick) are highly cohesive – they like to stick together.
-But, they’re low on adhesive forces, meaning that they’re not much for the company of others.
+Polytetrafluoroethylene is a plastic polymer that features long strings of highly cohesive atoms (scientifically known as a long-chain perfluorinated compound).
+Although they like to stick together, they’re low on adhesive forces, meaning that they’re not much for the company of others.

-These attributes combine to create a surface that is very low friction, like a smooth metal slide that allows an omelet to whoosh onto your plate.
+These attributes combine to create a very low-friction surface, like a smooth metal slide that allows an omelet to whoosh onto your plate.

 Consumer belief that non-stick coatings cause cancer is so prevalent that it’s even listed several times as a “disadvantage” to using coated cookware on Quora.

-To get a grip on the safety risks of non-stick cookware, we’ll address the two main questions:
+To get a grip on the safety risks of non-stick cookware, we’ll address three central questions:

-In 2006, the Environmental Protection Agency (EPA) scientific advisory panel classified PFOA is a “likely human carcinogen.”
+In 2006, the Environmental Protection Agency (EPA) scientific advisory panel classified PFOA as a “likely human carcinogen.”
 Understandably, this got a lot of people worried about their non-stick cookware.

-However, that risk only applies to PFOA that has been emitted into the environment.
+However, the EPA clarified that the risk only applies “to PFOA that has been emitted into the environment.”

-That hasn’t stopped the makers of non-stick coatings from scrambling to assure consumers of their product’s safety.
-Now, most non-stick cookware for sale boasts labels that state the coating is “PFOA-free.”
+That hasn’t stopped the makers of non-stick coatings from scrambling to assure consumers of their product’s safety by boasting they’re “PFOA-free.”

 Note that worries about PFOA emissions are separate from those regarding PTFE, which we’ll address shortly.